phpscott/open-source/FilmhubIngestor/README.md

 `php fpi.php -c default -a all`

+> NOTE: You should consider piping the output to a log file.
+There are many informative echo statements that can be used for auditing.

 #### Modules Installed ####

 The script was built to be run on the command line via a Linux system.